-In the event that the processing is necessary for the performance of a task that is in the public interest or in the exercise of official authority that has been transferred to the person responsible, Article 6 Paragraph 1 lit. e GDPR serves as the legal basis.
+In the event that the processing is necessary for the performance of a task that is in the public interest or in the exercise of official authority vested in the person responsible, Article 6 (1) (e) GDPR serves as the legal basis.

 If processing is necessary to safeguard a legitimate interest of our company or a third party and if the interests, fundamental rights and freedoms of the data subject do not outweigh the first-mentioned interest, Art.
 6 para.
 1 lit. f GDPR serves as the legal basis for processing.

 This data protection declaration applies to all content on our pages openPetition.de , openPetition.eu and openPetition.org .
 It does not include the websites linked from our site.

 New technical developments and developments on the Internet make adjustments or additions to the openPetition data protection declaration necessary from time to time.
 You will be informed about the new features at this point.

 Responsible body is the natural or legal person who alone or together with others decides on the purposes and means of processing personal data.

 Responsible for data processing on this website is: